Our cities in 2017: the technologies that matter

 By | 2017

 What will be the objects of struggles?
-Which evolutions can be expected this year?
+Which evolutions can be expected in technology this year?
 Here are a few leads.

 - Internet of Things – An acceleration of the penetration of the Internet of Things (IoT) is inevitable.
 It is foremost the multiplication of sensors, capable of collecting and transmitting data on pollution, automobile circulation, or the water level.
 Some offer specific services like ShotSpotter, capable of detecting a gunshot.
 It is popular in US municipalities where anyone can carry a gun.
 Another example is BigBelly, which allows to compact garbage thanks to solar energy, and thus reduce the number of bins in the streets.

 - Artificial intelligence – Progress in the field of Artificial Intelligence and deep learning have an impact on the game of Go or automatic translation, but also allow for a better use of sensor data.
 Copenhagen, for example, has traffic lights that give priority to cyclists and buses.
 Coupled with cameras capable of recognizing individuals, these technologies insure greater security, while in parallel making it a privileged target for virtual attacks.